Design and Technology

 - Victoria and Albert Museum

 - Harry Potter World

 - NEC Fashion Show

 During Key Stage 3 students rotate between the different subjects which make up Design and Technology.
 This enables students to cover all aspects of the national curriculum through a very broad spectrum of topics.

 In Year 7, students follow a broad skills based course and have the opportunity to work with resistant and compliant materials using CAD/CAM as well as traditional hand skills.
-Some of the projects produced include: pewter jewellery, a sweet dispenser, metal candle holders, a light-sensing fairy lamp post and a hand-printed fabric container using sublimation paint.
 All Year 7 students study Food Technology focusing on healthy eating and producing a range of hot and cold dishes.